-Sex and arthritis – how to make it work
+Sex and arthritis – how to make it work10 February 2020

 Arthritis can affect many different aspects of your life, including your relationships and sex life.
 The pain and unpredictability of arthritis can make simple movements such as standing, holding hands or even hugging difficult.
 It can cause physical discomfort and make sex less enjoyable.